 Take a picture at the Walter Pyramid Long Beach

-The Walter Pyramid is a collegiate athletic facility located at Long Beach State University in Long Beach, California.
-It officially opened on November 30, 1994, and cost approximately $22 million to construct.
+The Walter Pyramid is a collegiate athletic facility located at Long Beach State University.
+It officially opened on November 30, 1994, and cost approximately $22 million to build.
 It rises 18 stories high and measures 345 feet along each side of the base.

 2ND & PCH